 NASICON- Solid Electrolyte

-Solid electolytes are of interest because, unlike liquid electrolytes, they are inflammable and so are considered safer than traditional batteries.
+Solid electrolytes are of interest because, unlike liquid electrolytes, they are non-flammable and so are considered safer than traditional batteries.

-There is also an analogous LISICON structure as a comparison with Lithium batteries.
-For more on LISICON click here.
+There is also an analogous LISICON structure as a comparison for Lithium batteries.

 M. Guin and F. Tietz, J. Power Sources, 2015, 273, 1056-1064